800-450-6118

 Furthermore, as the scar tissue progresses around the flexor tendons, they also bind up.
 That prevents them from smoothly gliding past each other inside the wrist joint.
 Consequently, pain and loss of mobility (or range of motion) can follow.

-Sometimes patients need a second carpal tunnel surgery.
+Sometimes patients need a second carpal tunnel release surgery.
 That's because scar tissue can build up so much that it causes problems deep inside.
-Hence the name revision carpal tunnel release surgery for the procedure when this happens.
+Hence the name "revision" carpal tunnel release surgery for the procedure when this happens.
 It's essentially the same surgery performed all over again.

 Hand showing a healed scar from open carpal tunnel surgery.